PATIENT STORIES | AMBER

 Amber Isabella Zepeda came into the world fighting for her life.
 She was born nearly four months early, and weighed just one pound, five ounces.
 All of her organs, including her heart, lungs, and liver, were only partially developed.

-“It wasn’t that long ago that babies such as Amber would not have survived,” said Dr. Cynthia Blanco, medical director of the Neonatal Nutrition & Bone Institute at University Health System and Chief of Neonatology at UT Health San Antonio.
+“It wasn’t that long ago that babies such as Amber would not have survived,” said Dr. Cynthia Blanco, medical director of the Neonatal Nutrition & Bone Institute at University Health and Chief of Neonatology at UT Health San Antonio.

 World renowned researchers at University Hospital’s NICU included Amber in two clinical trials that used advanced technologies and therapies that ultimately saved her life.